ibm-cloud-docs/Registry/ts_pull_performance.md

 {{site.data.keyword.attribute-definition-list}}

-# Troubleshooting slow image pulls in IBM Cloud registry
+# Troubleshooting slow image pulls in {{site.data.keyword.registryshort_notm}}
 {: #troubleshoot-pull-performance}
 {: troubleshoot}
 {: support}

-Pulling an image is slow from {{site.data.keyword.registrylong}}.
+Pulling an image from {{site.data.keyword.registryshort_notm}} is slow or times out.
+Use these steps to diagnose and resolve image pull performance issues.
 {: shortdesc}

 When you try to pull an image, it takes a long time.